opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

             # ...
             self.observation_space = gym.spaces.Box(low=0., high=1., shape=env.observation_space.shape, dtype=np.float32)

 3. ``enable_save_replay()``

    ``DI-engine`` does not require the implementation of the ``render`` method.
 If you want to complete the visualization, we recommend implementing the ``enable_save_replay`` method to save the game video.

    This method is called before the ``reset`` method and after the ``seed`` method, in which the path to the recording storage is specified.
-It should be noted that this method does not directly store the video, but only sets a flag for whether to save the video.
+It should be noted that this method **does not directly store the video**, but only sets a flag for whether to save the video.
 The code and logic for actually storing the video needs to be implemented by yourself.
 (Because multiple environments may be opened, and each environment runs multiple episodes, it needs to be distinguished in the file name)

    Here, an example in DI-engine is given.
 The ``reset`` method uses the decorator provided by ``gym`` to encapsulate the environment, giving it the function of storing game videos, as shown in the code:

    .. code:: python